Rahul-Khanna/danny/readme.md

     5. **dictionary_based_nn.matrix_multiplication_batch**
     6. **dictionary_based_nn.get_nearest_neighbors_batch**

-3. For ad-hoc work, running the **danny** wrapper in *build_index* mode and then using any of the three functions in **user_functions.py** can quickly give you nearest neighbor information on a handful of users.
+3. For ad-hoc work, run the **danny** wrapper in *build_index* mode and then you can use any of the three functions in **user_functions.py** to quickly give you nearest neighbor information on a handful of users.
 This avoids the full ETL pipeline functionality of danny, but still allows a researcher to gain valuable information on the nature of clusters and user behavior.

 ## Important File Descriptions
 * `dannyw.py` - wrapper script that allows a user to interact with danny's core functionality via the command line.